CodingIndeed/XIAO-ESP32S3-HAT-module/README.md

   - IMU_Test: Reads and logs accelerometer, gyro, and magnetometer data

   - Baro_Test: Reads and logs temperature, pressure, and altitude

+  - IMU_Baro_Test: Reads both IMU and Barometer sensors and logs the data.

 Hardware